 Storage should not be a concern because the Mountainsmith has 2 seven feet vestibules with enough space for your gears and foul weather cooking.
 It comes with a bathtub floor with taped seams which keep the interior dry.

 If you are looking for a lightweight and yet an affordable 2 person tent, this Kelty could be a great option.
 It is well featured for cozy couples who love outdoor trips.

-First, you will love how fast this tent sets up.
+First, you will love how fast this sets up.
 The most amazing thing is that even one person can put it together so fast, thanks to the color-coded clips.
-Again, the simply crossed poles snap quickly to the tent saving you a lot of time.
-And with a self-standing design, this tent can be located in any spot.
+Again, the simply crossed poles snap quickly to it saving you a lot of time.
+And with a self-standing design, this can be located in any spot.

-The construction of this tent is out of this world, the inner tent and the rainfly are separate.
-The inner tent is made of a mesh for better airflow and it is spacious enough for sleeping couples and their gears.
+The construction of this model is out of this world, the inner tent and the rain-fly are separate.
+The inner one is made of a mesh for better airflow and it is spacious enough for sleeping couples and their gears.

 Better water resistance

 Notably, the floor is long enough to accommodate tall campers with their sleeping bags.
 The rainfly drapes over the inner tent creating the front vestibule and the dual doors.
 Interestingly, the fly is completely seam sealed to improve water resistance even when it rain.

 The Salida has plenty of gear loops on the inner side where you can hang lighting.
 What set it apart from other brands is that it provides a gear loft that is important for drying out your gear.
 On a windy night, the Kelty product provides a quiet ambiance, thanks to it is noiseless zipper pulls.